This post was originally published on 8/22/2018 and updated on 5/15/2020.

 Some of us are squeamish in front of the camera in the best of times.
 I have total compassion for my clients who deal with the compounded stress of making sure their wedding runs smoothly in addition to being the subject of a photoshoot.
 I love being a support for my clients in these highly emotional moments.

-Here are some tips for keeping the vibes calm and cool as your photographer captures all of your candid and posed moments:
+Here are some tips for keeping the vibes calm and cool as I capture the day:

 -Stay hydrated.
 You’ll look and feel better.
 Trust me.

 -Limit distractions.
 I know, easier said than done!
-It’s more than ok to say no to an audience, and to delegate tasks while you focus on your partner and how amazing your love is.
+It’s OK to say no to an audience, and to delegate tasks while you focus on your partner and how amazing your love is.

 Choosing to Bask in the Glow (my fave tip!)